CAAPIM/gateway-developer-plugin/README.md

 The Gateway developer plugin can be used to develop Gateway configuration.

 # Usage
-In order to use this plugins add the following you your gradle file:
+To use this plugin, add the following you your gradle file:

 ```groovy
 plugins {